lucasdrem/studying-aws-ai-chatbot/README.md

-# Vercel AI SDK, Next.js, OpenAI and shadcn-chat example
+# AWS IA Quiz

-This example shows how to use shadcn-chat to build a modern and fully customizable ai-powered streaming chatbot.
-Built at lightspeed with shadcn-chat components.
+This example shows how to use shadcn-chat to build a modern and fully customizable ai-powered streaming chatbot to study for AWS exams.

 Then run the example locally by following these steps: